illuscio-dev/islelib-go/zdocs/source/index.rst

 ------------------------

-Please reference the relevant documentation for registering your library in Github, Readthedocs, Azure Pipelines, etc. Links to relevant guides can be found below:
+Please reference the relevant documentation for registering your library in Github, Azure Pipelines, etc. Links to relevant guides can be found below:

 [Guides need to be written]